 Opening a Mutual Fund Account: Pros and Cons

-Besides diversification, there are several other pros for mutual funds.
-Unfortunately, mutual funds have a few downsides as well.
+Besides diversification, mutual funds offer other benefits.
+Mutual funds have a few downsides as well.

-- You can find anything to match what you’re looking for, including risk tolerance and investment horizon.
+- Can find anything to match what you’re looking for, including risk tolerance and investment horizon

-- You’re locked in (depending on the type of fund you invest in, you could be locked in for a required amount of time, like five years).
+- Locked in (depending on the type of fund you invest in, as many as five years)

 Though they’re well-diversified, mutual funds aren’t guaranteed no-risk investments.
-The level of risk, as always, will depend on what your investments are.
-Therefore, there are a few things you’ll need to know:
+The level of risk depends on the type of investment fund.
+Here are a few things you’ll need to know:

-- Do research among mutual fund companies to help you determine how much they’re making and how those particular companies make their money.
+- Do research among mutual fund companies to help you determine how much they're making and how their holdings make their money.